berezovskiydenis/Car-Pricing-By-Kolesa/Readme.md

 After running script for the first time DB will be created.
 Further DB will be used as a catalog data.

+Script `car_average_price_dom.py` is presented just as example of using BeautifulSoup for web scrapping.
+It builds cars catalog but takes too long time and often crashes because of time out error.